 - Athletes will start in waves.
 Your wave will be posted at packet pickup and at bodymarking prior to the race and at the swim start.
 Each wave will have its own swim cap color.
 You must start in your assigned wave to receive an accurate time.

 - You must wear the swim cap provided in your packet during the swim portion.
 The swim crew will be watching for the specific colors for your safety.

 - The swim course will be clearly marked with buoys.
-It is basically a straight-line swim.
+It is a curved swim course that takes athletes to the right and then runs straight.
 There will be safety personnel in kayaks, and boats.
 Lifeguards will be stationed along the course.

-- You can leave pre race gear in the bag with your bib #number on it at the swim start.(sunglasses, shoes, etc) There is a path cleared to the river, however, you might want to bring some disposible flip flops to get to the beach.
-The bag will be waiting for you near transition after the race.
+- You can leave pre race gear in a bag with your bib #number on it at the swim start.(sunglasses, shoes, etc) There will be a flagged path cleared to the swim start at the NIC beach, however, you might want to bring some disposible flip flops for the walk to get to the beach.
+Your marked bag will be waiting for you near transition after the race.

-- The swim exit involves a run on the asphalt for approx 150 yards.
-This will be clean but you may leave some shoes at the swim exit if you prefer not to run barefooted.
-Please leave them in the designated shoe area at the swim exit (marked with a sign).
+- The swim exit involves a run on carpet then asphalt for approx. 30 yards.
+This will be clean so you will not need shoes at the swim exit.

 - You cannot wear booties or aqua socks on the swim.
 No fins.
 No flotation devices, per USAT rules.

 - The transition area is GRASS.
 Please bring a large towel or mat for your transition gear.

 - You must adhere to the designated mounting and dismounting areas in and out of transition.